shl152/cs445-rec1/README.md

 evaluated.
 You will also see examples of the differences between objects and the references that point to them.
 This is an important distinction in data structures.

+**NEW:** This branch has been updated with the gradle build tool for easy execution.

 In some assignments, you will be required to organize your code in packages.
 This is a standard way of organizing large collections of code that comprise